ash0707/pdsnd_github/README.md

   * counts of each gender (only available for NYC and Chicago)
   * earliest, most recent, most common year of birth (only available for NYC and Chicago)

  The script also prompts the user whether they would want to see the raw data.
+The user is displayed 5 rows of raw data at a time and asked if he intends to see more.

 ### Files used
 The code is in `bikeshare.py` file.
 The python file reads data from three data files which are not part of the git repository.